An Independent, Clean Elections Candidate for Governor

 When asked about her ability to continue serving as State Treasurer while also running for Governor, Terry says, “This isn’t the first time that I have held two full-time jobs.”
 Like a lot of Mainers, Terry has commonly worked two or more jobs at times during her life while raising a family and serving her community.

 Terry met her husband Steve at a restaurant bar in Portland on a Friday night in July 1984.
 Terry was out with her two oldest sisters when Steve caught her eye from across the room.
 Terry invited him to join their table, the two of them made plans to spend time together on Saturday, and by Sunday evening they had decided to get hitched.
 Terry and Steve have been married for 33 years and have three adult children, Charlee, Harry, and Danny, all of whom were born, raised, educated, and live and work in Maine just like their mother.
-Terry and Steve have two grandchildren.
+Terry and Steve have four grandchildren.
 Steve is a practicing therapist with offices in Lewiston and Portland.
 For the past 29 years, the couple has lived in a former one-room schoolhouse in Buckfield that they converted into their home.

 When Terry isn’t hard at work as the State Treasurer, she loves to stay engaged with her family and community: watching high school athletics, reading with her grand daughters, traveling across the beautiful state of Maine, playing Scrabble with friends, and cheering on the New England Patriots.
 Her favorite outdoor activities include: walking, canoeing, river trips on the St. Croix River, and camping with her husband.
 Every winter Terry’s friends and family have a “sledding day,” and in the warmer seasons she picks berries and fiddleheads.
 She is a licensed pilot and loves to take her friends flying.
 Quality time, adventure, and exploring Maine encompass Terry’s passion for living life to its fullest.